 Public invited to library events

-New Milford Public Library will offer several programs in the coming weeks.
+The New Milford Library will offer a variety of programs in the coming weeks.